 "Oh, that's right!
 Can you hear this, Alzack?!
 You didn't have to be so darn rough!
 You too, Nigy!
 Damnit!
 You're our Tono, but I'll never forgive you for it!
 I can't believe you would do that!
 I'll get you later, you jerk!"

 Just a moment ago everyone was so caring and yet they changed so suddenly into yelling out death threats back and forth!
 It was painful to listen to.

-Lucy spun on her heal and returned to the Cathedral's doorway, taking in the brutal battle between guild mates…family.
+Lucy spun on her heel and returned to the cathedral's doorway, taking in the brutal battle between guild mates…family.
 What she was hearing was hardly any better than what she was seeing.
 Worse still was that there was only forty-five seconds left until the Thunder Palace was to be activated!

 "Are you sure?
 It's going to hurt."